 Committees of trustees oversee the Commission’s research and take policy positions based on that research.
-CBC currently has five committees; other committees are created on an ad hoc basis.
-Recent ad hoc committees include Solid Waste Management, Port Authority of New York & New Jersey, State & Local Realignment, Rent Regulation, Public-Private Partnerships, Parks, and Public Authority Reform.
+CBC currently has six research committees; other committees are created on an ad hoc basis.
+Recent ad hoc committees include Solid Waste Management, State & Local Realignment, Rent Regulation, Public-Private Partnerships, Parks, and Public Authority Reform.

 The Budget Policy Committee views City and State financial plans and develops policy positions on the proposed and adopted budgets.
 The Committee also identifies topics for research in the areas of collective bargaining, public employee health insurance, and pension benefits.

 The ad hoc Committee on Charter Revision will monitor the work of both the Charter Revision Commission initiated by Mayor de Blasio and the separate Commission initiated by the New York City Council.
 The Committee will follow both Commissions and determine when/if it will be appropriate to testify, comment, make proposals, or otherwise actively participate in the process as it relates to CBC issues, particularly with regard to the latter Committee which has proposed a top-to-bottom review of the New York City Charter.